TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 ### Introduction

 Prior to Rails 7, there was a long running issue with how Javascript third-party packages should be managed in a Rails application.
 The original approach was to wrap the Javascript in a Ruby Gem and release it.
-While this did bring about versioning and stability it also made it slow to update to the latest releases of libraries as you needed to wait for the maintainers of the Ruby Gem to update it, test it, and release a new version of the Gem.
+While this did bring about versioning and stability, it also made it slow to update to the latest releases of libraries as you needed to wait for the maintainers of the Ruby Gem to update it, test it, and release a new version of the Gem.

 Rails 6 tried to fix this solution by creating a wrapper Gem around [webpack](https://webpack.js.org/).
 The gem, called Webpacker, used Rails' famous convention over configuration to give the ability to use the latest JS libraries but with some sensible defaults.
 This wasn't without issue though, the main one being that you needed to have a deeper understanding of Webpacker if you wanted to move away from those conventions.
 Unfortunately it didn't solve the issues it was meant to and a new approach was needed.

 With Rails 7 we have [importmap](https://github.com/rails/importmap-rails).
 This approach to managing JavaScript in your applications was chosen for a couple of reasons.
 First ES6 is now supported by all browsers that matter.
 Chrome, Edge, Safari, and Firefox.
 Secondly, HTTP2 is now the norm meaning you can have a single connection that responds to the client with multiple small files.
 Now you can get rid of your bundler for JavaScript.

 ### Learning Outcomes

 *Look through these now and then use them to test yourself after doing the assignment*

-*What are Import maps?
+* What are Import maps?
-*How do Import maps work?
+* How do Import maps work?
-*How do you use Import maps?
+* How do you use Import maps?
-*What are `pin`s?
+* What are `pin`s?

 ### Import Maps